nedbat/scriv/docs/include/config.rst

 format
 ------

-The format for the output changelog file.
+The format to use for fragments and for the output changelog file.
 Can be either "rst" or "md".

 Default: ``rst``